| Title: | Simple Multi-Threaded Task Queuing |

 If the task has completed, a difftime value.
 If the task has

-yet to complete, a NA
+yet to complete, a NA value is returned

 register_task_created()